0xB10C/b10g/_posts/2017-12-18-The-300MB-default-maxmempool-problem.md

 {% endhighlight %}

-Once 300MB of system memory are reached, Bitcoin  Core starts dropping low-feerate transactions from the mempool for high-feerate transactions.
+Once 300 MB of system memory are filled, Bitcoin Core starts dropping low-feerate transactions from the mempool for high-feerate transactions.
 Additionally a _mempoolminfee_-threshold is set to prevent new low fee transactions from entering the mempool.
 {: .text-justify}